Bet an orange creamsicle sugar scrub flavor isn’t something you come across everyday.

 What type of dye can I use in my sugar scrubs?

 You can always take the easy route and use basic food coloring.
-It works just as well and washes off without leaving streaks (unless you use a ton of it).
+It works just as well and washes off without leaving streaks (unless you use a ton of it and let it sit forever).

 How long does sugar scrub last?